rgg1/CongressGPTExtract/README.md

 # Congressional Directory Data Extraction Tool

-A tool that uses GPT-4o-mini to extract structured data from United States Congressional Directory text files, converting unstructured information about personnel and organizations into searchable JSON datasets.
+A tool that uses GPT-4o-mini to extract structured data from United States Congressional Directory text files, converting unstructured information into searchable JSON files.

 ## Overview

-The Congressional Directory is a comprehensive publication containing information about the personnel and structures of the U.S. federal government.
+The Congressional Directory is a comprehensive set of text files containing information about the personnel of the U.S. federal government.
 This tool:

 1. Processes raw `.txt` files extracted from Congressional Directory PDFs
 2. Uses OpenAI's GPT-4o-mini to identify and extract structured information
-3. Outputs standardized JSON data files with details about individuals and organizations
+3. Outputs standardized JSON files with details about individuals and organizations
-4. Provides utilities to enhance data with BioGuide IDs and Thomas IDs for research integration
+4. Provides utilities to enhance data with BioGuide IDs and Thomas IDs

 ## Features